beyhangl/Kaggle-Allstate-Claims-Severity-Competition/README.md

  * THings     we experiment     for  fun  :bomb:

-         * Part  1  Multiple   methos   of   feature engineering  ( some crazy ideeas  from  bioinformatics)
+         * Part  1  Multiple   methos   of   feature engineering  ( some crazy ideeas  from  bioinformatics)  :steam_locomotive: